lukaskuko9/EasyConcurrency/Readme/OptimisticConcurrency.md

 ﻿## Optimistic Concurrency Control
 Optimistic concurrency control considers the best case scenario - with minimal concurrency occurence.
+The idea of optimistic concurrency is that when it occurs, you can react to it and decide what to do next - how to recover from it.

+You will know if concurrency occured only when attempting to save the changes you made - not before.

 ### Example
-Imagine a simple scenario where a user can postpone his payment by 30 days, but he can do it only once for the payment.
+Imagine a simple scenario where a user can postpone his payment by 30 days, but requirements state that he can do it only once for the payment.
-You have a dedicated endpoint.
+You have a dedicated API endpoint.
 It works like this:

 1. A request is sent to your endpoint with Id of the payment to postpone
 2. You check if the payment was already postponed